-In addition to the coverage you have through your own EHC insurance, all residents of British Columbia have partial coverage for prescription drug costs through the province's Fair PharmaCare Program.
+(It should be noted that in addition to the coverage you have through your own EHC insurance, all residents of British Columbia have partial coverage for prescription drug costs through the province's Fair PharmaCare Program.
 However, B.C.
 Fair PharmaCare does not cover all prescription drugs and has a relatively high annual deductible based upon family net income.
 More information on the B.C.
-Fair PharmaCare Program is presented later in this report.
+Fair PharmaCare Program is presented later in this document.)

-Trip interruption and cancellation insurance are included up to \$8,000 per trip for each insured individual.
-An unlimited number of trips, up to 62 days per trip, is covered.
-(Supplemental insurance is available for trips longer than 62 days.)
+The Johnson plan includes trip interruption and cancellation insurance reimbursing up to \$8,000 per trip for each insured individual.
+An unlimited number of trips, up to 93 days per trip, is covered.
+(For an additional fee, supplemental insurance is available for trips longer than 93 days.)

 This travel insurance does not have a "stability clause".
 Instead, it has the less restrictive requirement that a medical emergency must be "sudden and unforeseen" to be covered.
-This very important difference is discussed further on pp. 8 and 13-15.
+This very important difference is discussed later in this insurance guide and in Appendix 1.

-Additional information on this Johnson plan, which combines EHC and Travel insurance, may be found at: www.johnson.ca/ubc/en/bc.

-By phone you can reach Johnson, Inc. at 1.866.799.0000.
+Additional information on this Johnson plan, which combines EHC and Travel insurance, may be found at: UBC Emeritus College (johnson.ca) By phone you can reach Johnson, Inc. at 1.866.799.0000

-3. RTO Plan providing EHC and Travel Insurance
+3. RTOERO Plan providing EHC and Travel Insurance